lunayach/visNER/README.md

 #### Issues
 The project is still in the very early stage.
-For any feature requests, errors, documentation requests or suggestions, please feel free to open the issues in the repository.
+For any feature requests, errors, documentation requests or suggestions, please feel free to open issues in the repository.

 #### Contact
 [Mail](mailto:mayankl@iitk.ac.in) [Twitter](https://twitter.com/mayank_lunayach)